socon-dev/socon/CONTRIBUTING.rst

 =====================

 We would highly appreciate any kind of contribution to the project.
-As the project is still as it's premise we need more people than ever.
+As the project is still as its premise we need more people than ever.
 You can contribute to Socon in many ways by fixing bugs, writing docs, proposing new features and many more.
 Every little bit helps!